SamJaffery/SamJaffery/Readme.md

 ## 👨‍💻 About Me

-I am a results-driven **IT Specialist** and **Network Engineer** based in **Islamabad, Pakistan**, with over five years of hands-on experience optimizing complex IT ecosystems .
-My professional journey is defined by a deep expertise in **Network Infrastructure**, where I excel in designing, implementing, and securing robust architectures that ensure business continuity .
+I am a dedicated **IT Specialist** and **Network Engineer** based in **Islamabad, Pakistan** .
+With over five years of diverse experience in the IT industry, I possess a proven track record in network engineering, systems administration, and mobile app development .
+I excel in designing, implementing, and maintaining robust IT infrastructures to ensure optimal performance, security, and reliability .

-Beyond core networking, I am a versatile technologist.
-I have a strong background in **Systems Administration**, managing everything from server cooling and backups to biometric security systems and CCTV integration .
-I also possess a creative side as a **Freelance Developer**, building Android applications with monetization features and developing full-stack web solutions for affiliate marketing and service management .
+I am **Cisco Certified (CCNP & CCNA)** with a strong foundation in cybersecurity, network design, and support .
+Beyond infrastructure, I am a skilled developer with experience creating Android apps (AdMob integration) and full-stack web solutions .

-I am passionate about knowledge sharing and mentorship.
-During my time as a Systems Administrator at Corvit Systems, I actively trained students in **CCNA** and **MCSE** programs, helping the next generation of engineers navigate the complexities of routing and switching .
-I am **Cisco Certified (CCNP & CCNA)** and constantly expanding my skill set in cybersecurity and cloud technologies .
+---

+## 🚀 Current Professional Role

+### **IT Specialist** | Zubair Feeds (Pvt) Ltd
+*📍 Islamabad, Pakistan | 📅 September 2024 - Present* > *Currently managing the complete IT infrastructure, ensuring 100% uptime and security for the organization.*

+* **MPLS & Connectivity:** Manage and monitor MPLS Wireless Connectivity, coordinating with service providers to resolve network issues promptly .
+* **LAN Infrastructure:** Set up and maintain the Local Area Network (LAN), including firewalls, main routers, switches, cables, I/Os, and Wi-Fi routers .
+* **Biometric Systems:** Install, configure, and troubleshoot Biometric Attendance Systems .
+* **Surveillance (CCTV):** Oversee installation, configuration, backups, and support for CCTV Cameras and NVR systems .
+* **Server Administration:** Manage Server installation, configuration, backups, cooling systems, and troubleshooting .
+* **Hardware Support:** Provide installation, configuration, and technical support for Computers, Laptops, and Printers .
+* **Database & Software:** Configure and support Scale Software and its Database .
+* **Power Management:** Ensure Uninterrupted Power Supply (UPS) functionality and maintain the required temperature for all IT equipment .
+* **Reporting:** Submit daily reports to the IT Department at Head Office .

 ---